handibles/climber/README.md

 ### Microbial Ecology (and `R`)

 Still to be done.
 Although it's a simply enormous topic, it is also the real magic, and we get to make _pictures_.
-Until this section is properly fleshed out, consider instead the guide from [AstroBioMike - Bioinformatics for beginners](https://astrobiomike.github.io/amplicon/dada2_workflow_ex#analysis-in-r), and the steady pace of [phyloseq](http://joey711.github.io/phyloseq/) which is an excellent on-ramp.
+Until this section is properly fleshed out, consider instead this [comprehensive methods (F1000) paper from DADA2's Callahan et al.](https://f1000research.com/articles/5-1492/v2), this guide from [AstroBioMike - Bioinformatics for beginners](https://astrobiomike.github.io/amplicon/dada2_workflow_ex#analysis-in-r), and the steady pace of [phyloseq](http://joey711.github.io/phyloseq/) which is an excellent on-ramp.

 ---

-This guide to metagenomic analysis continues to be updated (April, 3023).
+This guide to metagenomic analysis continues to be updated (~~April, 3023~~ April 5^th^ 3,024!).
 All (+/-)feedback is welcome: simply throw objects/comments directly at me, or [drop us a line at the related repo](https://github.com/handibles/climber/issues).

 all the best!